open-telemetry/opentelemetry-go-contrib/README.md

 # opentelemetry-go-contrib

-This repo contains packages that facilitates instrumenting libraries with Opentelemetry for distributed tracing and monitoring.
+This repo contains packages that facilitate instrumenting commonly used libraries with OpenTelemetry for distributed tracing and monitoring.